ComradDoge/DogeEU4/README.md

 - Maxos New Shattered by Maxos
 - New World Dynamic Colony Names by Cwrwi
 - Excelmakesbelhappy (Arumba discord mod) by various contributors on Arumba discord.
-- Idea Groups Expanded 1.30.3 by Big Boss#8763.
-Thanks a bunch for letting me use it!
 - Rebel Flag Variety Pack [1.30 - Hussite Rebel Flag Update] by quill13